The Other by Sally Bliumis-Dunn

 The poems in this feature look at how a certain distance or feeling of seeming “otherness” between the speaker and her/his/their subject can sometimes transform into a kind of unexpected intimacy, insight, understanding.
 Whether these poems are set in a taxi cab, pride parade, a prison, a city street or even if the poem discovers a certain otherness in the self, they are each a petri dish for building understanding in unlikely circumstances.

-I was drawn to this topic at this time in particular when our political and social world seem so sadly polarized.
+I was drawn to this topic at this time in particular when our political and social world seems so sadly polarized.
 I am so grateful to each poet for their generosity in both providing their poem and the speaking about the particular nature of “otherness” within it.

 A special thank you to Betsy Sholl because the idea for this feature arose in a conversation we had during a walk on the Maine shore.
 And a second thank you to Bob Hicok for giving me his poem, “a theory” which acts as a door into this idea and calls into question the whole idea of whether otherness in fact exists at all among us.